Andrehatlo/dotfiles/README.md

 1. Install thoughtbot's dotfiles: https://github.com/thoughtbot/dotfiles

-2. Create ~/dotfile-local directory for custom configuration
+2. Clone repository in your `$HOME` director

-3. Clone repository in your `$HOME` director
+3. A ~/dotfile-local directory for custom dotfile configurations will be available

 # What's in it?